Skip to Main Content

 Sir Francis Drake Boulevard and the Fairfax Dining Character

 Fairfax operates by different rules than most of Marin County.
 Where Tiburon and Sausalito trend toward waterfront polish and tourist-facing menus, Fairfax holds its ground as a walkable, politically independent town where the restaurant culture reflects the residents rather than the scenery.
 The stretch of Sir Francis Drake Boulevard that runs through the center of town is the clearest expression of that character: a row of independent operators, most of them occupying modest storefronts, serving a local population that shows up regularly and knows what it wants.
-Barefoot Cafe, at 1900 Sir Francis Drake Blvd, sits directly inside that pattern.
+Barefoot Cafe, a New American restaurant at 1900 Sir Francis Drake Blvd in Fairfax, CA, sits directly inside that pattern.

 This part of Fairfax is not competing with the destination dining corridors of San Francisco or Healdsburg.
 Venues like Single Thread Farm in Healdsburg or Lazy Bear in San Francisco operate in a completely different register, where tasting menus and elaborate production are the product.
 Fairfax's Sir Francis Drake strip is oriented around something else: the civic rhythm of a small town, where a cafe or a neighborhood restaurant serves as a gathering point rather than a destination in itself.
 That context matters when assessing what Barefoot Cafe is and what it is not.